USCRI’s Refugee Health Services was established in 2017 to support and develop health and wellness initiatives for refugees.

 What is RMA?

-RMA provides up to eight months of health care coverage to certain non-citizens who are considered refugees under the Immigration and Naturalization Act.
+RMA provides up to twelve months of health care coverage to certain non-citizens who are considered refugees under the Immigration and Naturalization Act.

 What is RMS?

 RMS is a health assessment program.
 The purpose of RMS is to: